-Employees are encouraged to raise any matters of concern in good faith with the head of their business unit or with the Company Secretary, without fear of retribution.
-Refer to the Company's Whistleblower Policy for more details.
+- (a) Employees are encouraged to raise any matters of concern in good faith with the head of their business unit or with the Company Secretary, without fear of retribution. - (b) In addition, employees are encouraged to raise any matters of Improper Conduct (as defined in the Whistleblower Policy) with the relevant recipient(s) set out in the Whistleblower Policy.